JMicallef9/streaming-data/README.md

 }
 ```

-The application stores information about each run in an AWS S3 bucket.
+The application also stores information about each run in an AWS S3 bucket.

 ## Requirements